jing-xiang/tp/docs/team/jing-xiang.md

   - Justification: This feature enhances the security of the application, ensuring that only authorized users can access the application.
   - Highlights: This feature required a thorough understanding of the existing codebase and the ability to integrate new features seamlessly.
 It also involved implementing a secure and user-friendly authentication system using hashing algorithms.
 It also required storage of the PIN in a secure manner.

-- **New Feature** Added the `view chart` command to allow users to view a graphical representation of the debts in the application.
+- **New Feature** Added the `chart` command to allow users to view a graphical representation of the debts in the application.
   - What it does: This feature allows users to view a bar chart of the debts in the application, showing the distribution of debts among friends.
   - Justification: This feature enhances the user experience by providing a visual representation of the debts, making it easier for users to understand the data.
   - Highlights: This feature required integrating a third-party library for chart generation and implementing a parser to convert the data into a format suitable for the library.